 — Hip Flexor Stretch

-Most people who come to MSK Therapy with the above symptoms have sciatic/piriformis syndrome.
+Most people who come to MSK Sports Injury Clinic with the above symptoms have sciatic/piriformis syndrome.
 What we must remember that there could be other issues causing the pain but I am just using my experience as a qualified therapist and the results from clients who attend MSK Sports Injury Clinic.
 If the issue was something else then we would come to that after the initial consultation.

 — We will assess the range of motion within the joint prior to treatment